datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
 What is model benchmarking?
 You compare your model’s performance with that of a stupid model.
-Now what is a stupid model?
+What is a stupid model?
 A model that predicts the output without considering input features.
-I call this model stupid, since it is practically trying to make predictions without considering data.You calculate the RMSE of this stupid model,that is called null RMSE.
-Any machine learning model you build should always have its RMSE value lower than null RMSE for regression problems.Now you must be wondering, how does a stupid model make predictions?
+I call this model stupid, since it is practically trying to make predictions without considering data.You calculate the RMSE of this stupid model,that is called null_RMSE.
+Any machine learning model you build should always have its RMSE value lower than null_RMSE for regression problems.Now you must be wondering, how does a stupid model make predictions?

 ---